Writing Memoir

 Session 11: Four-week Quiet Writing Session

 The focus of this final session is to concentrate on writing and on applying the lessons learnt over the previous months.
-Use our Pomodoro timer to write in companionable silence, and plan ways to boost your confidence and resilience as your memoir reaches a wider audience.
-You’ll develop ways of turning procrastination to your advantage and tackling writer’s block (if such a thing even exists).
+Use our Pomodoro timer to write in companionable silence, and plan ways to boost your resilience as your memoir reaches a wider audience.
+You’ll develop ways of turning procrastination to your advantage and tackling writer’s block: what that often-used term might mean, and how it might be addressed.

-By the end of this session, you’ll have 10,000 words and a finalised submissions package you can send to agents, and you’ll also learn about the Granta submission process.
+By the end of this session, you’ll have 10,000 words and a finalised submissions package you can send to agents, and you’ll also understand what Granta looks for in submissions.

 Live Q&A with a Granta guest